 Set the Configuration Switch Position 3 to the ON position.
 This enables the setup mode using COM1 (J2).
-COM 2 cannot be used for setup.
-Again, refer to Wiring Diagram 12-822009-30-02 at the rear of the manual and the Settings section for more information.
+Again, refer to Wiring Diagram 12-823009-30-02 at the rear of the manual and the Settings section for more information.